SHECA-Alvin/Apple-Root-Doc/CA Lifecycle Management.md

 ## Q: When are new Roots submitted to the Apple Root Program for inclusion?

-In adherence to Apple's root inclusion requirements stipulating that Certification Authorities (CAs) should exclusively apply for single-purpose root certificates, SHECA outlines its plan to submit single-purpose root certificates to the Apple Root Program by the year 2024.
-Subsequently, SHECA commits to conducting new root submissions at five-year intervals moving forward.
+SHECA has submitted a single-purpose root certificate to the Apple Root Certificate Program via CCADB on September 12, 2025, and will continue to submit new root certificates every five years thereafter.

-SHECA will maintain vigilant oversight of the Baseline Requirements and the root store policy.
-This proactive monitoring aims to comprehend the lifecycle expectations and facilitate preparations for new root inclusions during the transition period of the root's lifecycle.
-Upon the issuance of a new root, SHECA will promptly initiate the root inclusion application process with the Root Store operators.
+SHECA will closely monitor baseline requirements and root store policies to ensure that the new root certificate enters the inclusion application process immediately after issuance.

 ## Q: When can deprecated Roots be removed from the Apple Root Program?

-Deprecated Roots will be removed from the Apple Root Program when SHECA's new root satisfies the basic compatibility requirements, and when all end-entity certificates under that root hierarchy are no longer valid.
+Once new roots meet compatibility requirements and all end-entity certificates under deprecated roots have expired, SHECA will initiate the removal process to ensure legacy roots are completely withdrawn from the Apple Root Program.